 Opening up the review process

-On Royal Society Open Science we operate the following model.
+Royal Society Open Science operates the following model.
 At all points in the peer review process we encourage referees to sign their reports, thereby disclosing their name to the author.
 Where authors agree, we make the editorial process transparent by publishing the referee reports, the decision letter and associated author responses, alongside the actual manuscript.
 This allows readers to better assess the published paper and provide post-publication comments, which are also published.
 If the referees have opted to disclose their names, then these are included alongside the published reports.
 An outline of the possible scenarios is listed below:

 - Author agrees to open peer review – referee agrees to open peer-review